Gum disease is a periodontal condition caused by the buildup of plaque around the teeth.

 Failure to treat gum disease early is a clear breach of a dentist’s duty.
 There are often enough warning signs to indicate to a reasonably qualified dentist that gum disease is present.
 Failure to diagnose or treat the warning signs, especially if left over a number of years, can cause significant losses for patients in terms of pain, suffering and the cost of corrective treatment.

-At the Specter Partnership Solicitors, we have seen an increasing number of claims against dentists who have failed to treat gum disease.
+At the Specter Partnership Solicitors, we have seen an increasing number of medical negligence claims against dentists who have failed to treat gum disease.

 For more information on the gum disease, visit www.nhs.uk/conditions/Gum-disease